Ruby::CoverageGuidesGetting Started

 Basic Usage

-If you want a drop-in API that behaves like the built-in coverage module, start here:
+If you want a familiar API that behaves like the built-in coverage module, start here:

 require "ruby/coverage"